Xinbei, Changzhou

 Xinbei is also home to the Changzhou campus of Hohai University, Changzhou Trina International School, and the Changzhou International School.

 The theme park, China Dinosaur Park which was built in 2000 is also located in Xinbei District.
 It is ranked number 11 in Asian theme parks.
 The Changzhou municipal government was also moved to Xinbei.
 As well as many important high schools such as Beijiao High School.
 Xinbei one of the most developed districts in Changzhou city.

 Administrative divisions

-In the present, Xinbei District has 3 subdistricts and 6 towns.
+At present, Xinbei District has 3 subdistricts and 6 towns.